Meet our speakers.

 Luk Dewulf is Master in Educational Sciences.
 As an independent consultant, he gives strategic advice on talent development in organisations.
 He is both a strengths and a burn-out coach.
 He has written bestsellers on talent and burn-out.
 He is frequently invited to give lectures and key-notes, both in Belgium and abroad.

-Dewulf challenges schools, organisations and more then that: society, to be much more successful in detecting, using and empowering the talent of any individual.
+Dewulf challenges schools, organisations and more than that: society, to be much more successful in detecting, using and empowering the talent of any individual.
 Because everybody has many talents.

-Mei is studying Biology.
+Mei was one of the winners of the TEDxUtrecht Talentstage, and the youngest speaker on the TEDxUtrecht stage.
+She is studying Biology.
 In her final year of high school, she did a research project with Lotte van der Velde and Eline Jagtenberg and in cooperation with Wetsus, which has led to the invention of The Blue Battery.

 Pax is a musician, vocalist and a writer.
 He was also one of the members of the Kyteman Orchestra.